banzaicloud/dast-operator/README.md

 - Validating webhook for ingress

 ## Current limitations:
-Using webhook feature, deploying ingress only successful when backend service is already scanned.
-If you deploy something with helm which contains service and ingress definitions as well, the ingress deployment will fail due to scan progress of the backend service won't be finished.
+Using the webhook feature, deploying an ingress is only successful when the backend service has been already scanned.
+If we deploy something with Helm that contains a service and an ingress definition as well, the ingress deployment will fail as to the scan progress of the backend service is not finished yet.

 ## Build images
 ```shell